calint/tang-nano-9k--riscv--cache-psram/README.md

 ## Todo
 ```
 -------------------------------------------------------------------------------------------------------------
-[ ] os: backspace to ctrl+h (0x08) and update putty terminal configuration screenshot
-    => move the 0x08 definition to console_application.cpp and 0x7f to os.cpp
-[ ] cat > /dev/ttyUSB1 should echo without dropping input
 [ ] study why BAUD rate less than 2400 does not work
     => 230400: scrambled in putty and cutecom
     => 115200: ok